Homemade is best.

 I’ve made scalloped potatoes using flour, sour cream and chives.
 While that recipe gives you a thicker sauce, it also adds calories.

-This recipe uses simple, basic ingredients that you’re sure to have on hand in your kitchen.
+This recipe for scalloped potatoes uses simple, basic ingredients that you’re sure to have on hand in your kitchen.

 - 4 large potatoes